shader-slang/shader-slang.github.io/docs/reflection-api.md

 - Care about **reuse of shader code modules** for efficiency and maintainability.
 - Aim to **keep platform-specific code to a minimum** to ensure portability and ease of development.

-## Background

-### Why Is This Challenging?
+## Challenges for Cross-platform Reflection API

+Two main challenges are:

+- **Shader Parameter Binding**: Slang Reflection API must provide binding indices/offsets consistant across multiple platforms.
+- **Resource Types**: Slang abstracts the concept of "Resource Type" with a few new concepts.

 To execute a shader program, an application must provide arguments for all its shader parameters.
-This parameter passing is orchestrated by the CPU application code invoking the GPU program.
-However, the mechanisms for parameter passing are mediated by **platform-specific GPU APIs**, each with its own set of rules and constraints.
+The **shader parameter binding** is orchestrated by the CPU application code invoking the GPU program.
+However, the mechanisms for parameter passing are mediated by platform-specific GPU APIs, each with its own set of rules and constraints.

-Different platforms handle shader parameters differently:
+Also different platforms handle **resource types** differently:

 - **Direct3D**: Uses register slots (`b`, `t`, `s`, `u`) for binding constant buffers, textures, samplers, and UAVs, respectively.
 - **Vulkan**, **OpenGL**, **WGSL**: Employ binding indices and descriptor sets without differentiating resource types.